 This allows the Operator to create and update the ConfigMap named dns-default with additional server configuration blocks based on Server.
-If none of the servers has a zone that matches the query, then name resolution falls back to the name servers that are specified in /etc/resolv.conf.
+If none of the servers has a zone that matches the query, then name resolution falls back to the upstream DNS servers.